sanjuverm/OLDsanjuverm.github.io/README.md

 * <code>nodemon bin/www</code>

 ### Note to self: learn how to do server rendering.
 I think that the mongoose library does this but do verify
 =======
 My Personal Website.

+###note to self: icons
+come from the main.css file and
 >>>>>>> fadb72a2a5076f5e85b19afec7db793494776e50